antpearson/Mixd-CSS-Framework/README.md

 ## Mixd Pattern library
+- *`patterns.html`*
-- `patterns.html` contains markup for common modules or components used within projects
+- The Mxd Pattern Library contains markup for common modules or components used within projects
 - Check here before writing markup to see if you can reuse an existing module
 - Should you produce any potentially reuseable/useful markup, update this file in the [master repository](https://github.com/Mixd/Mixd-CSS-Framework) after project completion
 - This allows for greater reuse of code between projects.